 Don’t boost past balance

-That’s why I favor whole botanical immune supports (turmeric instead of curcumin).
-While turmeric and other herbs are said to be anti-inflammatory, they’re really balancing.
+That’s why I favor whole botanical immune supports (choose turmeric instead of curcumin).
+While turmeric and other herbs are said to be anti-inflammatory, that’s jamming them into the conventional medical/pharmaceutical model; they’re really balancing.
 They help the body address inflammation rather than attacking it directly as a pharmaceutical would.

 Balance is a primary value in natural, traditional health care.
 Everyday, we want to help the body restore balance so it can digest, detox and self-heal.